 How much of your organization’s revenue goes toward spend?
 For most companies, it's 40% to 45%.
 That’s a huge part of the revenue pie – and a notoriously difficult slice to monitor and control company-wide.
 As explored in a 2019 survey on intelligent spend management commissioned by SAP and conducted by IDC – which polled 800+ leaders worldwide across finance, procurement, supply chain and IT functions – spend control issues are diverse and widespread (see the figure).

 Figure: Specific spend control issues as noted by business leaders.
 Source: Mickey North Rizz and Kevin Permenter, “The Future of Spend Management: Approaches, Opportunities and Challenges in a Digital World," IDC white paper sponsored by SAP, November 2019.

 Nor do most companies have real-time insights into spending to drive better decisions before it’s too late.
-Without centralized, real-time spend data and best-in-class controls, how can you:
+Without centralized, real-time spend data and controls, how can you:

 - Manage financial fundamentals for the business?

 - Redirect spend as priorities change and new opportunities emerge?